-Tap I

-Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10, 11, 12 Tap I is a beginning course that will build the student's technical foundations and required skills needed for tap dance.
+Tap I Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10, 11, 12

+Tap I is a beginning course that builds the student's technical foundations and required skills needed for tap dance.
 This includes the traditional etiquette of dance class, history of tap, physical conditioning, nutrition, and the knowledge of human anatomy as it relates to the tap dancer.
-Class exercises will develop the dancer's strength, coordination, balance, and the comprehension of music with a strong focus on rhythms.
+Class exercises develop the dancer's strength, coordination, balance, and the comprehension of music with a strong focus on rhythms.

-Tap II

-Semester(s): 2 Prerequisite: Tap I Grade Level(s): 10, 11, 12 Tap II is an intermediate level course that will further develop the student's technical foundations and required skills needed for tap dance.
+Tap II Semester(s): 2 Prerequisite: Tap I Grade Level(s): 10, 11, 12

+Tap II is an intermediate level course that further develops students' technical foundations and required skills needed for tap dance.
 This includes the traditional etiquette of dance class, history of tap, physical conditioning, nutrition, and the knowledge of human anatomy as it relates to the tap dancer.
-Class exercises will develop the dancer's strength, coordination, balance, and the comprehension of music with a strong focus on rhythms.
+Class exercises develop the dancer's strength, coordination, balance, and the comprehension of music with a strong focus on rhythms.

-65113S1/65113S2 Ballet I
+Ballet I

-Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10, 11, 12 Ballet I will begin building the foundation for developing ballet technique.
+Ballet I begins building the foundation for developing ballet technique.
 The concept of turnout is taught.
 Basic barre work is introduced as well as simple exercises in the center that develop balance and coordination.
 Arm positions and feet positions are introduced.
 Daily participation in class is required in order to develop strength and stamina.

-65213S1/65213S2 Ballet II
+Ballet II

-Semester(s): 2 Prerequisite: Ballet I or Teacher Approval Grade Level(s): 9, 10, 11, 12 Ballet II will build and develop the student's technical and artistic foundations for classical dancing.
-In-class exercises develop the dancer's alignment, strength, flexibility, musicality, and line.
+Semester(s): 2 Prerequisite: Ballet I or Teacher Approval Grade Level(s): 9, 10, 11, 12

+Ballet II builds and develops students' technical and artistic foundations for classical dancing.
+In-class exercises advances dancer's alignment, strength, flexibility, musicality, and line.
 Movement phrases performed at barre and in center will increase understanding and execution of steps from the beginning to intermediate ballet vocabulary.
-Releve will be emphasized to prepare students for turns.
+Releve is emphasized to prepare students for turns.
 Daily participation in class is required in order to develop strength and stamina.